bagder/docs/bittorrent-vs-http.md

 current design.

-While clients (probably) could ask for chunks in a chronological order and then get the data in a sequential manner that is not now clients typically work, and it would greaty defeat some of the primary purposes of bittorrent as it will not at all distribute the load as evenly among the peers as the "random access" method does.
+While clients (probably) could ask for chunks in a chronological order and then get the data in a sequential manner that is not how clients typically work, and it would greaty defeat some of the primary purposes of bittorrent as it will not at all distribute the load as evenly among the peers as the "random access" method does.